QSZ-11

-The QSZ-11 (11式手枪 (11 shì shǒuqiāng, Type 11 pistol)) or is a compact semi-automatic pistol designed and manufactured by Norinco and issued since 2011.
-The pistol's designation "QSZ" stands for "'light weapon' (qīng wŭqì)—'pistol' (shǒuqiāng)—'automatic' (zìdòng)".
+The QSZ-11 (11式手枪 (11 shì shǒuqiāng, Type 11 pistol)) or is a compact semi-automatic pistol designed and manufactured by Norinco.
+(Note: The pistol's designation "QSZ" stands for "'light weapon' (qīng wŭqì)—'pistol' (shǒuqiāng)—'automatic' (zìdòng)".)

 History

 The development of the QSZ-11 began in 2008 and was adopted by the People's Liberation Army in 2011 for officers, guards, reconnaissance personnel, security details, and taikonauts.

 In 2014, during the Hong Kong Garrison open day, the QSZ-11 was shown and prompted media attention and much discussion from Chinese milbloggers due to its compact size and exquisite appearance.

 Design

 The QSZ-11 is a compact, aluminium alloy frame pistol that operates with a recoil-operated, locked-breech and has a rotating barrel locking system.

 Safety

 Like the QSZ-92 5.8mm variant, the QSZ-11 can only be put on safety when the trigger is ready to fire, which ensures safety in use and the ability to fire quickly with a round in the chamber.

 Similar to most modern handguns, the QSZ-11 has a single-action/double-action trigger with a combined safety.
 It also uses the traditional patridge sight.